-CNAs are basically an entry-level position on a healthcare team, and as such, CNAs work under the supervision of more experienced nurses like LPNs (licensed practical nurses) and RNs (registered nurses).
+CNAs are basically entry-level positions on a healthcare team, and as such, CNAs work under the supervision of more experienced nurses like LPNs (licensed practical nurses) and RNs (registered nurses).
 Let’s compare some of the differences between these different positions.

 CNA vs. LPN

 To become an LPN, a person typically must complete at least a 12-month program.
 CNAs, on the other hand, can typically gain their certification in as little as 4-12 weeks.
 The level of detail and hands-on instruction is much higher for an LPN than a CNA, as it goes into greater detail as far as ethical issues, dosages for medication, etc. Of course, with greater responsibility comes greater reward, as LPNs on average make substantially more in salary than CNAs.

 CNA vs. RN